Get to Know the Artist!

 Near the final years of my adolescence, I started to wish that I was able to feel as happy with reality as I was in my imagination.
 With adulthood just around the corner, I did not know what exactly in reality inspired me.
 I began to let myself be grounded and started to notice what was actually around me, via past and present.
 I soon learned to make art that captured moments in my life from the ordinary to the meaningful with watercolor and pen.
 This process helped me see reality.

 Once I started college, I kept going back and forth with choosing between imagination and reality as my drive to create.
 However, I realized throughout each artwork I was making, I was exploring both at the same time, and throughout each illustration, I was learning and seeing myself more clearly than I ever did.
 My body of work combines imagination and reality together to embrace the playfulness/curiosity of my own life and the world as a whole.
-I often use saturated color, space, and form to illustrate curious settings or subjects, and I show interest in composition, structure, and narratives in my pieces.
+I often use strong color, space, and form to illustrate curious settings or subjects, and I show interest in composition, atmosphere, and narratives.